CaptainToTo/cmpm120Final/README.md

 ## Sources:

-### seedrandom.js by dividbau: https://github.com/davidbau/seedrandom
+### seedrandom.js by davidbau: https://github.com/davidbau/seedrandom
 Used for random number generator with seeding to create the same level layout for repeat playthroughs.